 Volatility describes price fluctuation around a long-term trend.
 After a long period of low and stable prices, food price levels increased in 2007 and 2008 and remain volatile.
-Excessive volatility – sudden and extreme food price shocks – threatens in particular the food security of poor people who spend 60-70 percent of their income for food.
+Excessive volatility – sudden and extreme food price shocks – threatens in particular the food security of poor people who spend 60-70 percent of their income on food.
 As they lack financial resources and buffer mechanisms, calorie intake and the quality of the diet (with respect to micronutrients) are reduced with long-lasting impacts for health, motoric and mental development for children.
 Excessive price shocks make production, investments, storage and trade more complex as uncertainty about future prices increases.

 Stability as the cross-cutting dimension defining food security directly impacts availability, access and utilization of food through e.g. natural disasters, civil wars or changes in trade policies.
 These can cause market instability and subsequently abrupt food price changes, which influences food security directly through nutrition-related channels and indirectly through real income fluctuations.